Multi-field Cuscuton Cosmology: Building a model for the multi-field Cuscuton gravity

 where $_{,b}$ stands for the derivative with respect to the scalar field $\phi^{a}$ and $D_{t}$ is the covariant time derivative which is defined as

 where $\Gamma_{bc}^{a}$ is the Christoffel symbol constructed by the field space metric $G_{ab}$ and $D_{t}G_{ab}=0$.
 Because $\phi^{a}$ are coordinates in the field space, we are allowed to choose other convenient basis.
-One possible choice is the so-called kinematic basis which is a set of orthogonal unit vectors $T^a$ and $N^a$ such that at a given time $t$, $T^a(t)$ is tangent and $N^a(t)$ is perpendicular to the field trajectory \cite{gong2011covariant,Elliston:2012ab}.
-This set of vectors is defined as
+One possible choice is the so-called kinematic basis which is a set of orthogonal unit vectors $\{e_{n}^a\}$ ($n=1,..,\mathfrak{N}$) on the $\mathfrak{N}$- dimensional field space, where the first vector is the unit \textit{adiabatic} vector defined as